3DCoded/Happy-Hare/Blobing-and-Stringing.md

 This discussion assumes that you have initial setup complete and are now ready to tune the quality of your prints.
 Although some of the information contained here is useful early in your journey it will make a lot more sense once you have some experience with default or "borrowed" toolhead parameters.
 Then this will guide you to optimizing a few critical parameters for quality prints.

-Specifically in this guide you will learn how to correctly set the following parameters:
+Specifically in this guide you will learn how to correctly set the following parameters (`mmu/base/mmu_parameters.cfg`):
 - `toolhead_extruder_to_nozzle`
 - `toolhead_sensor_to_nozzle`
 - `toolhead_entry_to_extruder`
 - `toolhead_ooze_reduction`

-And use z-hop and retraction settings to eliminate blobs and stringing during color changes in your prints:
+Use z-hop and retraction settings to eliminate blobs and stringing during color changes in your prints:
 - `z_hop_height_toolchange`
 - `z_hop_ramp`
 - `z_hop_speed`
 - `toolchange_retract` & `toolchange_retract_speed`

-And key tip cutting macro variables:
+Set key tip cutting macro variables (`mmu/base/mmu_macros_vars.cfg`):
 - `variable_blade_pos` & `variable_retract_length`

 <br>

 ## ![#f03c15](resources/f03c15.png) ![#c5f015](resources/c5f015.png) ![#1589F0](resources/1589F0.png) Correct Meaning of Key Dimensions

 First it is important to understand that while sensors like a toolhead sensor can help with extruder loading and unloading, the process relies on precise movement distances.
 These "dimensions" often interact with each other so it is also important that they be set according to their meaning.
-Doing so will give detministic toolchanges rather than a "these settings seem to work" scenario.
+Doing so will give deterministic toolchanges rather than a "these settings seem to work" scenario.

 When the extruder is loaded, Happy Hare will move the filament a precise distance from either the extruder gear or the toolhead sensor to the end of the nozzle.
 This distance is set with `toolhead_extruder_to_nozzle` and/or `toolhead_sensor_to_nozzle` and represents the CAD measured distance in a perfectly clean extruder/nozzle.
 The reality is that once the extruder is "dirty" this distance changes.
 I.e. some filament is inevitably left behind in the extruder/nozzle shortening this distance.
 The amount of filament remaining seems to vary greatly from a couple of mm to as much as 15mm in some HF hotends!